 - Copy of your Bachelor's degree or other degrees earned (to be uploaded in pdf. format, max 2 MB per file) with official English translation.
 Transcripts are not required.

-The application period for the 2022-2023 academic year is now closed.
+The application deadline for the 2023 SUSI Program is closed.

 All applicants must submit a complete package of requested documents